Selecting an anti-bullying approach is an important decision.

 The

-guide to STEPS organises the relevant information under nine key concepts.
+guide to STEPS organises the relevant information under 9 key concepts.
 It provides you with a transparent process for your selection.

 STEPS framework

-The STEPS decision-making framework is composed of three layers of questions that schools need to answer in order to choose an anti-bullying approach for their school.
+The STEPS decision-making framework is composed of 3 layers of questions that schools need to answer in order to choose an anti-bullying approach for their school.

 -